 - a.
-The OEO/AA shall create a standing pool of committee members to hear and be the decision-makers determining whether allegations of Sexual Misconduct violate University Policy.
-The Hearing Committee will be the decision-maker with regard to a finding of responsibility related to allegations of Sexual Misconduct and any resulting disciplinary sanction or corrective measures.
-The pool of eligible Committee members includes the following: - (i) staff employees of the University nominated by the Chief Human Resources Officer and/or Staff Council and appointed by the University President and/or designee, and who will serve for a three-year term.

-- (ii) students (graduate and/or undergraduate) nominated pursuant to procedures of Associated Students of the University of Utah (ASUU) and/or the Office of the Dean of Students, and appointed by the University President or designee, who will serve a one-vear term; and - (iii) faculty members from the Consolidated Hearing Committee pool. - The Committee shall be composed of a three-person panel selected from the pool of eligible Committee members. - (i) The panel will consist of the Committee Chair, and one Committee member of the same status as the Complainant (student, staff, or faculty), and one Committee member of the same status as the Respondent (student, staff, or faculty), subject to the following exceptions.
-In the interest of prompt resolution, a Committee may be convened without student representation during school breaks or other time periods that present student scheduling difficulties.
-No more than one student will serve on a Committee. - (ii) The Committee Chair will be selected from the pool of eligible committee members who have previously served on a Committee and will receive specific training relevant to their duties as Chair. - A Committee member may be disqualified due to bias, conflict of interest, or for other good cause.
+The OEO/AA shall create a standing pool of committee members to hear the evidence and determine whether the evidence, evaluated under a Preponderance of the Evidence standard, supports a finding that a violation of Policy 1-012 occurred and if so, whether the sanctions are reasonable in light of the circumstances.
+The pool of eligible Committee members includes the following: - (i) staff employees of the University nominated by the Chief Human Resources Officer and/or Staff Council and appointed by the University President and/or designee, and who will serve for a three-year term. - (ii) students (graduate and/or undergraduate) nominated pursuant to procedures of Associated Students of the University of Utah (ASUU) and/or the Office of the Dean of Students and appointed by the University President or designee, who will serve a one-year term; and - (iii) faculty members from the Consolidated Hearing Committee pool. - b.
+The Committee shall be composed of a three-person panel selected from the pool of eligible Committee members. - (i) The panel will consist of the Committee Chair, and one Committee member of the same status as the Complainant (student, staff, or faculty), and one Committee member of the same status as the Respondent (student, staff, or faculty), subject to the following exceptions: In the interest of prompt resolution, a Committee may be convened without student representation during school breaks or other time periods that present student scheduling difficulties.
+No more than one student will serve on a Committee. - (ii) The Committee Chair will be selected from the pool of eligible committee members who have previously served on a Committee and will receive specific training relevant to their duties as Chair.

+- A Committee member may be disqualified due to bias, conflict of interest, or for other good cause.
 Alternates will be appointed as needed. - (i) In order to provide an objective and fair hearing, each Committee shall take precautions against real or apparent conflicts of interest on the part of Committee members.
-Committee members shall recuse themselves in any case in which they have a personal bias or conflict of interest that would preclude their making a fair and objective decision and shall

-- avoid any individual communication with a party. - (ii) If there is a challenge to the participation of any Committee member, the remaining Committee members shall hear that dispute and make a final decision about the participation of that member in the hearing.
+Committee members shall recuse themselves in any case in which they have a personal bias or conflict of interest that would preclude their making a fair and objective decision and shall avoid any individual communication with a party. - (ii) If there is a challenge to the participation of any Committee member, the remaining Committee members shall hear that dispute and make a final decision about the participation of that member in the hearing.